-The basics: Skating starts with learning how to balance on ice skates and move from point A to point B. From there, kids can branch out into figure skating, ice dancing, hockey, or speed skating.
+The basics: Ice skating starts with learning how to balance on skates and move from point A to point B. From there, kids can branch out into figure skating, ice dancing, hockey, synchronized skating, or speed skating.
 (And on dry land, roller skating or in-line skating!)

-Age kids can start: Toddlers of two and three years old can begin to skate, sometimes with double-bladed skates for better balance.
-Lessons can begin at about age 4.
+Age kids can start: Toddlers of two and three years old can begin to skate, sometimes with a metal bar to hold onto for balance.
+Learn-to-skate lessons can begin at about age 4.

 Skills needed/used: Flexibility, muscle strength, endurance, balance and coordination.

 Best for kids who are: Patient and persistent—it can take time to see results.
 Figure skaters need to be both athletic and artistic.

 Season/when played: Winter; many (but not all) indoor ice rinks are open year-round, and competitions happen year-round too.

 Team or individual?
 Figure skating is performed individually or in pairs; synchronized skaters compete in teams.